Home

 The Fort Langley Remembrance Day Service is a project of the Fort Langley Remembrance Day Committee and the Fort Langley Lions Club.

-Our Sponsors
+Our Supporters

 Fort Langley Lions Club